tntclaus/klipper/docs/Measuring_Resonances.md

 This branch provides a support for ADXL345 accelerometer, which can be used to measure resonance frequencies of the printer for different axes.
 In turn, this can be used to fine-tune input shapers.
 Note that using ADXL345 requires some soldering and crimping.
-Also note that only Raspberry Pi setups are supported at this time.
+Also note that only Raspberry Pi setups have been tested at this time.

 Installation instructions